o-jasper/o-jasper-luakit-stuff/hist_n_bookmarks/readme.md

 # Better history browser..
 Does an sql search in the existing history table.

-Uses the listview project here. check the readme there for what the search can do.
+Uses this [general (sql)list viewer](https://github.com/o-jasper/o-jasper-luakit-stuff/tree/master/listview). check the readme there for what the search can do.